SchumacherFM/Anonygento/README.md

 Random Data
 -----------
-All data is read from self defined csv files which are stored in the module data folder and there in a locale subfolder.
+All data is read from self defined csv files which are stored in the module data folder and in this location in a locale subfolder.

 You provide the random data for the module.
-There are several files for the english language already available.
+There are several files for the en_US locale already available.

 Zipcode, City, State and Country aren't anonymized so that shipping and tax calculations still work correctly.